Dairy Free Diet

 All flours, sago, tapioca, rice, pasta, noodles

-Check labels of cereals, breads and some biscuits
+Check the labels of cereals, breads and some biscuits

 Confectionary